 The Solo only required a mono channel in Pro Tools.
 Since the Duo is equipped with dual XLR connections, keep in mind you’ll need two available microphone preamps and be recording to a stereo track.

 I started the demo off by having Jake record the same vocal performance for me, this time using the Duo into a stereo track in Pro Tools.
-Since I started with the U 67 model on the Edge Solo, I figured that would be a good place to start and accurate point of reference for comparing the Duo.
+Since I started with the U 67 model on the Edge Solo, I figured that would be a good place to start and an accurate point of reference for comparing the Duo.

 Right off the bat, I noticed the signal level was much healthier, this is without adjusting the preamp on the Discrete 8 where the Solo was plugged in.
 After making quick gain adjustments for the left and right channels, I found a sweet spot on the mic.